learning-zone/nodejs-basics/README.md

 * Longjohn

 #### Q. ***What are some of the most popular modules of Node.js?***

 * **Async**: Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
 * **Browserify**: Browserify will recursively analyze all the require() calls in your app in order to build a bundle you can serve up to the browser in a single <script> tag.
 * **Bower**: Bower is a package manager for the web.
 It works by fetching and installing packages from all over, taking care of hunting, finding, downloading, and saving the stuff you’re looking for.
 * **Backbone**: Backbone.js gives structure to web applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing API over a RESTful JSON interface.
 * **Csv**: csv module has four sub modules which provides CSV generation, parsing, transformation and serialization for Node.js.
-* **Debug**: Debug is a tiny node.js debugging utility modelled after node core's debugging technique.
+* **Debug**: Debug is a tiny node.js debugging utility modelled after node core\'s debugging technique.
 * **Express**: Express is a fast, un-opinionated, minimalist web framework.
 It provides small, robust tooling for HTTP servers, making it a great solution for single page applications, web sites, hybrids, or public HTTP APIs.
 * **Forever**: A simple CLI tool for ensuring that a given node script runs continuously (i.e. forever).
 * **Grunt**: is a JavaScript Task Runner that facilitates creating new projects and makes performing repetitive but necessary tasks such as linting, unit testing, concatenating and minifying files (among other things) trivial.
 * **Gulp**: is a streaming build system that helps you automate painful or time-consuming tasks in your development workflow.
 * **Hapi**: is a streaming build system that helps you automate painful or time-consuming tasks in your development workflow.
 * **Http-server**: is a simple, zero-configuration command-line http server.
-It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.
+It is powerful enough for production usage, but it\'s simple and hackable enough to be used for testing, local development, and learning.
 * **Inquirer**: A collection of common interactive command line user interfaces.
 * **Jquery**: jQuery is a fast, small, and feature-rich JavaScript library.
-* **Jshint**: Static analysis tool to detect errors and potential problems in JavaScript code and to enforce your team's coding conventions.
+* **Jshint**: Static analysis tool to detect errors and potential problems in JavaScript code and to enforce your team\'s coding conventions.
 * **Koa**: Koa is web app framework.
 It is an expressive HTTP middleware for node.js to make web applications and APIs more enjoyable to write.
 * **Lodash**: The lodash library exported as a node module.
 Lodash is a modern JavaScript utility library delivering modularity, performance, & extras.
 * **Less**: The less library exported as a node module.